 127 Hours: A perfect misadventure movie

-by Nickie Wang The film 127 Hours was made with a measly $18 million-budget.
+The film 127 Hours was made with a measly $18 million-budget.
 That is actually equivalent to the talent fee of a single Hollywood A-lister.
-Yet, the independently produced film (take note that is not a digital movie) is nominated for six Academy awards including Best Picture and Best Actor and its box-office … Continue reading »
+Yet, the independently produced film (take note that is not a digital movie) is nominated for six Academy awards including Best Picture and Best Actor and its box-office gross in the United States alone doubled the amount of its production cost.
+Continue reading